nanopore-wgs-consortium/NA12878/README.md

 # Acknowledgements

 We would like to acknowledge the support of Oxford Nanopore Technologies in generating this dataset, with particular thanks to Rosemary Dokos, Oliver Hartwell, Jonathan Pugh and Clive Brown.
 We would like to thank Radoslaw Poplawski and Simon Thompson for technical assistance with configuration and optimising of the CLIMB platform file system.
+We are grateful to Angel Pizarro and Jed Sundwall at Amazon Web Services for hosting this dataset as an <a href="https://aws.amazon.com/government-education/open-data/">AWS Open Data</a> set.

 # Contact